leograba/lava-tests/README.md

 be updated.
 - Discuss whether benchmarks should have separate tests for min and max values, when testing a range
 - Currently the nbench results are not parsed.
 This should be improved
+- Add a sanity check to the beginning of tests when a benchmark or command should be available by default, e.g. lava-test-case hdparm-available --shell hdparm --help